astrohart/MFR/MFR.Objects.Tests.Common/README.md

 ##### Summary

 String consisting of the path to a file.
-The path contains only gibberish, so the file referenced is, more or less, guaranteed not to exist on the disk.
+The path contains only unique identifiers for folder and filename components -- which are regenerated each time this constant is referred to --so the file referenced is, more or less, guaranteed not to exist on the disk.

 <a name='F-MFR-Objects-Tests-Common-StringConstants-NONEXISTENT_FOLDER'></a>
 ### NONEXISTENT_FOLDER `constants`